 Where there wouldn’t be coverage under the homeowners or renters policies is if you were storing a vehicle.
 For the most part, motor vehicles- from cars, to, ATVs, and motorcycles- are not covered by a homeowners insurance policy and would require that you insure them separately.
-A few exceptions to this would be a car in dead storage, anything that is used to service your residence- like a riding lawn mower or a vehicle designed to assist disabled persons, but these are only covered to 10% of the property limit.
+A few exceptions to this would be a car in dead storage, anything that is used to service your residence- like a riding lawn mower or a vehicle designed to assist disabled persons, but these would only be covered to 10% of the property limit.
 If you’re using a storage facility to keep a motorcycle, dirt bike or car, make sure you check with your agent to determine whether you’ll need a separate policy for it.

 Watch what you store

 If you do rent a self-storage unit, be sure to check with the company renting you the about any restrictions on items you can store.
 Often chemicals such as cleaners and solvents, paint, gasoline or motor oil and other combustibles are not allowed to be stored.
 Not only would keeping these items in a storage unit possibly void your rental agreement, but they could pose a significant liability risk to you if they caused a fire.
-A February 2012 fire in a storage unit in Georgia destroyed 200 units including one that contained memorabilia from the film Gone with the Wind with an estimated value of $200,000.
+A recent fire in a storage unit in Georgia destroyed 200 units including one that contained memorabilia from the film Gone with the Wind with an estimated value of $200,000.
 Many homeowners policies will limit your liability coverage to only $100,000, so a personal umbrella policy might be a good idea to provide additional coverage over what’s in the standard policy.

 The bottom line